Sierra-Alpha/desert/readme.md

 because some of my uni friends had always fanboyed about it but I struggled to get the packages downloaded through the protected work network (I now realise that was probebly more related to proxy settings than Vim, but the ship has sailed).
-One of the old beards at work (Disclaimer, they don't really have a beard, I'm more reverring to there unix wizardry level) uses emacs and kept suggesting I use that, I gave it a go and was scared away, as most people are, then in time I got used to it, then I fell to the _evil_ side combining Vim keybindings with emacs power, and then it was time to delve into the beautiful
+One of the old beards at work (disclaimer; they don't really have a beard, I'm more referring to their unix wizardry level) uses emacs and kept suggesting I use that, I gave it a go and was scared away, as most people are, then in time I got used to it, then I fell to the _evil_ side combining Vim keybindings with emacs power, and then it was time to delve into the beautiful